PAINLESS ROOT CANAL THERAPY – Dental Panache

 WHAT IS ROOT CANAL TREATMENT?

-When decay or trauma or infection underneath old fillings or tooth fracture are restricted to enamel and dentin, FILLINGS are enough.
+When decay or trauma or infection underneath old fillings or tooth fracture is restricted to enamel and dentin, FILLINGS are enough.
 The moment the problem hits the PULP, it is clearly a Root Canal Treatment.
 Precisely, avoiding a Root Canal Treatment is entirely in your hands.
-Scheduling an annual dental check up can detect warning signals and protect you from a tooth ache as well as wallet ache.
+Scheduling an annual dental check-up can detect warning signals and protect you from a toothache as well as wallet ache.

 NEGLECT STARTS OUT AS AN INFECTION THEN BECOMES A DISEASE.

 - Excruciating throbbing pain in lying down position

 - Severe toothache especially on chewing or applying pressure on the affected side

 - Tender or swollen gums near the painful tooth